SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._Siemens_Logo.md

 ## How to use

-The driver uses the MODBUS type of commands via a serial interface.
+The connector uses the MODBUS type of commands via a serial interface.
 The parameters are polled at a fixed interval.

-For more information on how to configure the parameters of this driver, refer to the Initialization section above.
+For more information on how to configure the parameters of this connector, refer to the Initialization section above.

 ## Notes